DreamBirdXx/mcWorldDesigner/README.md

 ### Setting up a test scene.
 1. Create a new scene.
 2. Create new new gameobject plane and scale it **x=10, y=1, z=10** and position it **x=50, y=0, z=50,** so that it's bottom  left corner is at origin.
-3. mc_WorldDesigner needs to know the layer to paint on, so create a new layer name it **mc_Paint** layer.
+3. mcWorldDesigner needs to know the layer to paint on, so create a new layer name it **mc_Paint** layer.
 You can use any layer but for the sake of clearity we are creating a new layer.
 The object that you want to paint on must be set to this layer.
 4. Set this new gameobject to use mc_Paint layer that we just created.
-5. Open up **mc_WorldDesigner menubar-> Mc-> WorldDesigner,** you cannot init the Mc_WorldDesigner just yet.
+5. Open up **mcWorldDesigner menubar-> Mc-> WorldDesigner,** you cannot init the Mc_WorldDesigner just yet.
-6. Now go to **Project-> Mc_WorldDesigner-> resources** and drag mc_Renderer prefab into the scene.
+6. Now go to **Project-> mcWorldDesigner-> resources** and drag mc_Renderer prefab into the scene.
 7. Now go to WorldDesigner window and click init.

 ### Grid.